Come into the garden and find some twigs - then, let's build! They can be rugged and rough, or more refined and smooth.

 Rub cornstarch onto your hands, and knead the dough.

-It will be extremely sticky and loose at first, but within a few minutes and the addition of a tiny amount of cornstarch it starts to hold its shape.
+It will be extremely sticky and loose at first, but don't panic!
+A few minutes of mixing and the addition of a tiny amount of cornstarch will help.
+You'll see that it soon starts to hold its shape.

 It should be soft and flexible when you're done.